Homework Unit 10: Neural Networks

 Generate predictions

-This section generates predictions for a best model in the held-out test set.
-We only generate predictions for one model out of all configurations.
-We can then use these predictions to generate one estimate of model performance in new data.
+This section is for generating predictions for your best model in the held-out test set.
+You should only generate predictions for one model out of all configurations you examined.
+We will use these predictions to generate your one estimate of model performance in the held-out data.

 Read in test data